AnaMarjanica/discourse-scala-client/README.md

-# discourse-scala-client
-Discourse client for Scala
+# Discourse API client for scala